José Patricio Guggiari: Background and political life

-He started and completed secondary studies at the Colegio Nacional de la Capital and in 1901 he graduated with a bachelor's degree in science and letters.
-He immediately begins his university career.

-In 1910 he graduated as a doctor in law and social sciences, but his inclination would not be professional but political.

-It is worth remembering some tasks prior to his arrival at the first magistracy to expose his capacity for service.
-On August 8, 1904 is among those who pass to the Argentine shore to discover the liberal conspiracy.
-On April 30, 1906, he signed the founding charter of the League of Independent Youth, whose original he had until the end of his days.
-He also hold the positions of Criminal Prosecutor and later as Attorney General of the State between the years 1908 and 1910.
-Subsequently, he fully incorporates himself into liberalism, which he was to head in 1924.
+He attended primary school in Villarrica in the interior, and secondary studies in the Colegio Nacional de la Capital in Asunción, graduating with a degree in science and letters.
+Afterwards, he studied law at the Universidad Nacional de Asunción.
+He would then hold the positions of prosecutor and later attorney general of the state between the years 1908 and 1910.
+Subsequently, he joined the Liberal Party, of which he was president of in 1924.

-Deputy, in 1913; President of the Chamber of Deputies in 1918, 1923 and 1924–1927.
-In the interim he worked as interior minister for Manuel Gondra (1920), being that the pretext for the military uprising.
-Then deputy again, in 1924.
+He was elected national deputy, in 1913; president of the chamber of deputies in 1918, 1923 and 1924–1927.
+In the interim he worked as interior minister for Manuel Gondra (1920).
+He was elected president in the April 1928 election, assuming it on August 15, 1928.

-He assumed the presidency of the Republic on August 15, 1928, from Eligio Ayala.

 Presidency

-He was the first democratically elected president with free political participation in the history of Paraguay, defeating the candidate of the Asociación Nacional Republicana, Mr. Eduardo Fleitas.

-In the Government, he was seconded by Vice President Emiliano González Navero and his Cabinet were made up of Eligio Ayala, Rodolfo González and Justo Pastor Benítez, in the Ministry of Finance; Belisario Rivarola, Luis De Gásperi, Justo Pastor Benítez and Víctor Abente Haedo, in Interior; Rodolfo González, Eladio Velásquez, Justo Pastor Prieto, Justo Pastor Benítez and Alejandro Arce, in Justice, Worship and Public Instruction; Eliseo Da Rosa, Manlio Schenoni and Raúl Casal-Ribeiro, in Guerra y Marina; Gerónimo Zubizarreta and Higinio Arbo, in External Relations.
+Together with vice president Emiliano González Navero and a cabinet made up of Eligio Ayala, Rodolfo González and Justo Pastor Benítez, in the Ministry of Finance; Belisario Rivarola, Luis de Gásperi, Justo Pastor Benítez and Víctor Abente Haedo, in Interior; Rodolfo González, Eladio Velásquez, Justo Pastor Prieto, Justo Pastor Benítez and Alejandro Arce, in Justice, Worship and Public Instruction; Eliseo Da Rosa, Manlio Schenoni and Raúl Casal Ribeiro, in War and Navy; Gerónimo Zubizarreta and Higinio Arbo, in Foreign Affairs, he tried to prepare Paraguay with a conflict with Bolivia, which then was seen as inevitable.

-In 1928, the National Congress of Defense was constituted, with little success, despite the circumstances; in 1929, after arduous debates, the Archdiocese of Asunción was created (which was not intended to be more than an autonomous expression), being named Juan Sinforiano Bogarín as the first archbishop.
-In 1931 the old town of Ajos was renamed "Coronel Oviedo", in homage to one of its most illustrious sons, who still lived.
-The respective Schools of Dentistry and Economic Sciences were created, the basis of the Faculties that arrived later.
-Education, both civilian and military, had not been neglected; in 1929 the Law 1,048 of University Reform was sanctioned, that had been towing since 1926.
-In 1931 a new plan of studies for the National School is established and the military order the Superior School of War was enabled.
-Humaitá and Paraguay gunboats were also acquired, which were key during the Chaco War, which began towards the end of his government.
+In 1928, the National Congress of Defense was constituted, with little success, despite the circumstances; in 1929, after arduous debates, the Archdiocese of Asunción was created, and Juan Sinforiano Bogarín named as the first archbishop.
+In 1931 the old town of Ajos was renamed "Coronel Oviedo".
+Schools for dentistry and economics were created, serving as the basis for faculties of the Universidad Nacional de Asunción that were created later.
+A university reform was sanctioned.
+In 1931 a new plan of studies for the Colegio Nacional de la Capital was established.
+The gunboats Humaitá and Paraguay were acquired; they played a key role during the Chaco War with Bolivia, which began towards the end of his government.

-By then there were 810 primary schools, 2,452 teachers and 108,222 students.